waggyz/femera-mini-app/README.md

 ### 1. Clone Femera with its required and optional external packages

 **Important** Do **not** build Femera in a location that has spaces in the path.
+At least one external package will not compile if there are spaces in the build path.

 ```bash
 git clone --recursive -b data https://github.com/waggyz/femera-mini-app.git